HwangJaeYoung/HwangJaeYoung.github.io/_pages/projects.md

 {% include base_path %}

-### Fast intelligence analysis HW/SW Engine Exploiting IoT Platform for Boosting On-device AI in 5G Environment [11/05/2020 - Current]
+### Fast intelligence analysis HW/SW Engine Exploiting IoT Platform for Boosting On-device AI in 5G Environment [11/05/2020 - Present]
 Developing an On-device IoT high-speed intelligent HW and SW engine that improves the speed and precision of intelligent analysis of large scale streamed sensor data through Spatio-temporal context feedback.
 * Role
   * Verify the feasibility and usability of developed services in the 5G environments.